hiteshjoshi1/commands/aws_learn/networking/vpc.md

 1. Interface endpoints
 2. Gateway endpoints

-Interface endpoints - is an __ENI (Elastic Network Interface)__ with a private IP address that serves as an endpoint for traffic destined for that service.
+Interface endpoints - is an __ENI (Elastic Network Interface)__ with a private IP address that serves as an entrypoint for traffic destined for a supported service,  example  of supported service - Api gateway, cloud formation,Ec2 Api, SQS, SNS etc

 VPC Gateway endpoints - supported for Dynamo DB and S3 currently.

-NOT CLEAR - Bastions and VPC Endpoints